minprog/project/milestones/20 design/10 Design Doc.md

 ## Database

-Draw a diagram of your database tables and fields (and their types).
+Draw a diagram of your database **tables**, **fields** (and their types), as well as the **relations** between tables.

 You can use a UML-like drawing for this (like you have seen before).
 A source that can help you draw your database in a clearly understandable way is the [Database Structure and Design Tutorial](https://www.lucidchart.com/pages/database-diagram/database-design).

+You could again use Keynote or another presentation tool to draw diagrams, or you could find a specialized tool.
+However, choose wisely as to what to invest your time in!

 ## Lists